What are “married tax returns”?

 One or both of us already have children – what will change?

-Tax-wise, it is not generally to your advantage to get married or start living common-law.
-After one year living together, your status for tax purposes and home tax deductions becomes that of common-law and, for the following year onwards, you can’t claim the amount for an eligible dependant for one of your children.
+- The eligible dependant amount can no longer be claimed after getting married or living together for a year: Tax-wise, it is not generally to your advantage to get married or start living common-law.
+After one year living together, your status for tax purposes and home tax deductions becomes that of common-law and, for the following year onward, you can’t claim the amount for an eligible dependant for one of your children.